José Bengoa

-José Bengoa Cabello (19 January 1945) is a Chilean historian and anthropologist.
-He is known in Chile for his study of Mapuche history and society.
-After the 1973 Chilean coup d'état, José Bengoa was dismissed from his work at the University of Chile by the Pinochet regime.
+José Antonio Bengoa Cabello (19 January 1945 – 23 March 2026) was a Chilean historian and anthropologist.
+He was known in Chile for his study of Mapuche history and society.
+After the 1973 coup d'état, Bengoa was dismissed from his work at the University of Chile by the Pinochet regime.
 He was the principal advocate for the first Social Forum of the ACLU International Human Rights Task Force, during the SubCommission's fifty-fourth session in August 2002.
 Bengoa had been living in Cajón del Maipo for some time.
-For medical reasons and concerns, he sometimes returns to his home in Ñuñoa.
-The anthropologist had been diagnosed with bone cancer and had a bone marrow transplant in 2017.
+For medical reasons and concerns, he sometimes returned to his home in Ñuñoa.

 Career

-Bengoa has had a successful career with ranging professions.
+Bengoa had a successful career with a range of professions.
 He served on many different boards at the same time.
 Beginning in 1978, he was the director, president of the board, as well as researcher for the Center for Social Studies and Education in SUR, Santiago, Chile.
 He was here until 1990.
 While he was at the Center for Social Studies and Education, he was also serving as President of World University Service Committee in Chile.
 Bengoa served here from 1978 to 1991.
 From 1990 to 1993, he was the National Director of the Special Commission for Indigenous peoples in Chile.
 While here, he was in charge of drafting, editing, as well as creating the new indigenous law.
-In 1992, he founded and directed the School of Anthropology at the Universidad Academia de Humanismo Cristiano in Santiago, Chile.
+In 1992, he founded and directed the School of Anthropology at the Universidad Academia de Humanismo Cristiano (UAHC) in Santiago.
 He remained director until 1996.

-From 1996 to 2002, Bengoa was rector of UAHC in Chile.
-He later returned and as of 2016, remains rector.
+From 1996 to 2002, Bengoa was rector of UAHC.
+He later returned and as of 2016, remained rector.
 His most notable career moment was being a member of the National Commission on Historical Truth and New Deal with the Indigenous peoples of Chile.
 He was a member from 2000 to 2004 and was later nominated by the President of the Republic.
-He currently remains an active member in numerous different organizations.
-He remains a full-time professor at UAHC for the School of Anthropology and History in Chile.
-Since 1994, he has been serving as a Director of Research for the National Found for Scientific and Technological Development.
-He remains the President for the Board of the National Foundation against poverty within Chile, dating back to 1996.
+He remained an active member in numerous different organizations.
+He remained a full-time professor at UAHC for the School of Anthropology and History in Chile.
+Since 1994, he served as a Director of Research for the National Fund for Scientific and Technological Development.
+He remained the President for the Board of the National Foundation against poverty within Chile, dating back to 1996.
 His work with the Mapuche people has helped their story and origins gain attention worldwide.
 His work extends past just the Mapuche people and focuses on helping all the different ethnic groups within Chile.